Find an ARFID nutritionist or dietitian covered by your insurance

 Fay helps you find the best ARFID nutritionists & registered dietitians covered by your insurance.
-Dietitians you find on Fay are vetted and available for virtual or in-person sessions near you.
-Pay nothing (or next to nothing) out of pocket.
+Dietitians you find on Fay are vetted and available for virtual sessions near you.

 Avoidant-restrictive food intake disorder (ARFID) is a complex eating disorder characterized by symptoms like: